Five Tips for Helping Boys with Reading Comprehension

 Brought to you by Tanya Grambower

 Tanya is the founder and managing Director of Literacy For Boys.
-She has a Bachelor of Education with over 20 years’ teaching experience in international schools and throughout Australia.
+She has a Bachelor of Education with over 25 years’ teaching experience in international schools and throughout Australia.
 She has run her own successful tutoring business, for over 15 years.
 Tanya recently released Literacy for Kids – due to girls loving the content in our boys’ program.